 The Marine Science minor curriculum is designed to complement the strong disciplinary training of UC San Diego basic science majors by providing a broad interdisciplinary perspective with an environmental focus.

-The Earth Sciences minor gives students an opportunity to enhance their current major with a broad scientific study of the origin and evolution of the earth system and its life forms.
+The Geosciences minor gives students an opportunity to enhance their current major with a broad scientific study of the origin and evolution of the earth system and its life forms.

 This Climate Change Studies minor curriculum highlights UC San Diego’s broad campus expertise in understanding and responding to the challenges of climate change.